mvolkmann/blog/src/github/coming-soon.md

 about a repository than creating issues.
 It can also be used to announce work in progress and new releases.

-Currently this feature is in beta (as of 5/13/20) and only selected repositories have been allowed to use it.
+This is currently in beta (as of 5/13/20) and only selected repositories have been allowed to use it.
 It is expected that all repositories will have the ability to add a discussion forum in summer 2020 by enabling the feature in Settings.